yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         protected boolean isDeleted;  // this will move to dto

         /**
-         * below 4 properties are for future use
+         * These four properties are for future use.
          */
-        // managerDisplayname of this user
+        // managerDisplayname of this user.
         protected String managerDisplayname;

-        // The directReports holds a list of directReports private ArrayList<User> directReports;
+        // The directReports holds a list of directReports. private ArrayList<User> directReports;

-        // The groups holds a list of group entity this user belongs to. private ArrayList<Group> groups;
+        // The groups holds a list of group entities this user belongs to. private ArrayList<Group> groups;

-        // The roles holds a list of role entity this user belongs to. private ArrayList<Group> roles;
+        // The roles holds a list of role entities this user belongs to. private ArrayList<Group> roles;

         /**
-         * The constructor for the User class.
+         * The constructor for the **User** class.
 Initializes the dynamic lists and managerDisplayname variables.
          */
         public User(){
             directReports = null;